mike-sherman1/monte-carlo-pi/README.md

 ## monte-carlo-pi

-A C++ program for approximating pi with the "Monte Carlo" method: http://mathfaculty.fullerton.edu/mathews/n2003/montecarlopimod.html
+A C++ program for approximating pi using the "Monte Carlo" method: http://mathfaculty.fullerton.edu/mathews/n2003/montecarlopimod.html